tofu-tf/tofu/docs/streams.md

 ### Evals

-`Evals` allows to evaluate some other effect inside a streaming effect.
+`Evals` allows you to evaluate some other effect inside a streaming effect.
 In the example below `Stream[IO, *]` can be put in place of `F[_]` and `IO` in place of `G[_]`.

 ```scala